What I learned from my first business plan success.

-Over the next year a number of people came to me for business plan surgery.
+Over the next year a number of people came to me for business plan help.
 I wasn’t even promoting myself as a developer of business plans.

 I thought of what we created to win the Apple business was an elaborate “brochure” that addressed all of their interests and issues up-front.

-And that it would be passed around for scrutiny and approval from a diverse team of people with various biases and interests.
+And that it would be passed around for scrutiny and approval from a diverse team of people with various responsibilities, interests, and biases.